 Garmin Connect and Auto-syncing.
 Garmin Connect is Garmin’s default app for viewing workout data either on a PC or smartphone.
 The 630 syncs automatically to a smartphone via bluetooth and – new to the 630 – by Wi-Fi on a PC.

 Comparing the Forerunner 630 to Other GPS Watches

 The updates to the Forerunner 630, when lined up next to the 620, are fairly modest.
 Garmin made a huge splash with the running dynamics and coach-on-a-watch features when they released the 620.
 There are no ground-breaking new features on the 630.

-So is it worth buying a brand-new 630 or saving on a clearance priced 620?
+So is it worth buying the 630 or saving even more on a clearance priced 620?